New Jersey, Delaware to lift school mask mandates, and others may follow

 Murphy, who is expected to share more details about the lifting mandate at a briefing at 1 p.m. on Monday, said last week that the “Omicron Tsunami” was receding in the state nearly as fast as it had arrived.

-The governor has signaled in recent days that he and other leaders are evaluating ways to live with the virus.
+The New Jersey governor has signaled in recent days that he and other leaders are evaluating ways to live with the virus.
 Murphy, the vice chairman of the National Governor’s Association, said at a briefing last week following a winter meeting of the group that the “the general consensus is we’re on the road from a pandemic to an endemic.”

-“No one knows how straight the road is or how long it will take us,” he said, adding: “The overwhelming sentiment on both sides of the aisle is we want to get to a place where we can live with this thing in as normal a fashion as possible.”
+“No one knows how straight the road is or how long it will take us,” he said: “The overwhelming sentiment on both sides of the aisle is we want to get to a place where we can live with this thing in as normal a fashion as possible.”

 Covid-related hospitalizations have plummeted 31 percent in the last week in the state, with new daily reported deaths decreasing 15 percent and new daily reported cases dropping 48 percent, according to data tracked by The Washington Post.